 HOW MANY WEEKS EACH YEAR DO NEW PHYSICIANS HAVE TO WORK IN NUNAVIK?

-A new medical resident must work 26 or 34 weeks (depending on the Health Centre's criteria) per year for the first two years of their practice.
+A new medical resident must work 34 weeks per year for the first two years of her practice.

 WHAT DOES THAT REPRESENT IN TERMS OF STAYS AND WHAT IS THE DURATION OF STAYS?